 Surgical procedures and devices

 - Heart surgery: Our cardiac surgery team treats a wide range of conditions, including providing heart transplant for advanced heart failure.
 Our surgeons work closely with the entire heart and vascular team to determine when surgery is necessary.
-Memorial Cardiac and Vascular Institute earned a 3-star rating from The Society of Thoracic Surgeons for its patient care and outcomes in isolated coronary artery bypass grafting (CABG) surgery, isolated aortic valve replacement (AVR) surgery and isolated mitral valve repair/replacement surgery in the analysis of national data covering the period from July 2017 through June 2018.
-The three-star rating, which denotes the highest quality tier, places Memorial among the top 1% in the United States and Canada.
+The Society of Thoracic Surgeons has given our hospital a 3-star rating for our patient care and outcomes in isolated aortic valve replacement (AVR) surgery and isolated mitral valve replacement/repair (MVRR) surgery in the current analysis of national data covering the period ending June 30, 2019.
+The 3-star rating, which denotes the highest quality tier, places Memorial among the most elite heart surgery programs in North America.

 - Heart transplant: We were the first hospital in Broward County to perform heart transplant.
 For people suffering from the symptoms of heart failure, a heart transplant can offer a second chance at life.
 Our dedicated team of heart transplant specialists provide patient-centered care.
 We work together to support patients before, during and after transplant.